zaorusstudios/Email-SMTP-Service/README.md

 ## 📋 Examples
-The UE SMTP Server can be used in Unreal Engine to send emails for various purposes such as player notifications, password resets, account validation, support requests, and rewards or promotions.
+The Email SMTP Service can be used in Unreal Engine to send emails for various purposes such as player notifications, password resets, account validation, support requests, and rewards or promotions.
 It streamlines communication and enhances player engagement within your game

 ![SMTP Server in Unreal Engine](https://i.imgur.com/Yw7H2pC.jpeg)
 ![SMTP Server in Unreal Engine](https://i.imgur.com/uS29s4A.jpeg)